Arne-Voigt/MDFconnect/README.md

 Note the gui shows the structure of the Matlab workspace object and not the structure of the mdf file.
 To inspect the actual file, use the MDFValidator from Vector Informatik GmbH.

-To start the gui type: `gui.runGui` .Use the drop down menu to change the displayed object.
+To start the gui type: `gui.runGui`.
+Use the drop down menu to change the displayed object.
 The drop down menu contains all MDF_OBJECT objects that, at the time when `gui.runGui` was executed, where present in the Matlab workspace.

 ![gui main](/doc/guiMain.JPG "main")